theogiraudet/Bookshelf/docs/modules/block.md

   **State**: A block is placed in the world.
 ```

-*Replace any stairs with oak stairs, preserving the current state:*
+*Example: Replace any stairs with oak stairs, preserving the current state:*

 ```mcfunction
 # Setup the input